AndrewCRMartin/agl/README.md

 - fails.faa is a heavy chain and fails altogether (seems to have a deletion in HFR3 and a low seqid, but if we tell agl this is human heavy chain it should still report a result)

+- 11878L doesn't find a JL at all (should be Homo sapiens IGKJ5*01)